-How does brain injury show up?
+How does TBI show up?

-Brain injury among IPV survivors often goes unnoticed, is mislabelled, or misunderstood.
-Knowing the signs and symptoms can help you provide better support.
+TBI among IPV survivors often goes unnoticed, is mislabelled, or misunderstood.
+Knowing the signs and symptoms can help you better support the women you serve.

-BRAIN INJURY CAN CAUSE:
+TBI CAN CAUSE:

-- · Headaches.
+- Headaches

-- Fatigue.
+- Fatigue

-- · Dizziness.
+- Dizziness

-- · Difficulty sleeping.
+- Difficulty sleeping

-- Worries and fears.
+- Worries and fears

-- Depression.
+- Depression

-- Sadness.
+- Sadness

-- Anger.
+- Anger

-- Sensitivity to noise and light.
+- Sensitivity to noise and light